Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 9. Each icon within the tennis balls was moved to the front of the text statement so that icons are easy to align with each other.
 10. The weather link was replaced by the the County League link as it is more important to show the club's good standing in the league.

+#### User Stories
+Please refer to the file [user stories](assets/docs/user_stories.pdf) when reading the user story statements.

+As a tennis club, we would like to:-
+1. Attract plenty of new members so that we have strong finances and can cover the cost of our new courts (see Home and Gallery pages).
+2. Retain current members so thatt we have long term supporters of the club contributing time and money through membership fees
+(see Events and Juniors pages).
+3. See our new facilities fully utilised.
+4. Improve the standard of play so that the club's reputation is enhanced and the club is more attractive to members and non-members
+(see Events and Juniors pages list of weekly practices plus coaching link).
+5. Attract a mixture of adult and junior players so that we have strong teams of players now and in the future (see Events and Juniors pages)
+6. Advertise our great facilities so that more people will want tojoin the club (see Gallery page).
+7. Hire out the clubhouse as a venue for celebrations/ parties and as a place for classes and lectures so that we have an extra source of income
+(see link to venue hire on every page of website).

+As a tennis player I would like to:-
+1. Play at a club with plenty of high standard courts so I can play all year round and can easily book a court.
+(See Gallery page.)
+2. Join a club that is friendly so that I can make a new set of friends and enjoy social events with them.
+(See Social Event button on Events page, also friendship is part of ethos statement on Home page.)
+3. Play at a club with a high standard of tennis so I can improve my game.
+(See coaching and County League links on every page.)
+4. Play at a club where I can play competitively so I can play league matches (see Home page, competitive play is part of ethos statement).
+5. Visit a club that will allow me a free trial membership so I can see if it is a club I’d like to join.

+As a parent I would like my child to:-
+1. Play at a club with plenty of high standard courts so he can play all year round (see gallery page).
+2. Join a club with regular coaching (See footer of each website page and Juniors page.)
+3. Join a club that is friendly so that he can make a new set of friends and enjoy social events with them.
+(See Social Event button on Juniors page, also friendship is part of ethos statement on Home page.)
+4. Play where there is some competitive play so my child can progress to this level if this is something he would like/ is able to do. (see Home page, competitive play is part of ethos statement).
+5. Visit a club that will allow my child a free trial membership so we can see if it is a club he’d like to join.

+#### Features
 Testing included checking that all necessary features were present within the website.
 UX feature | website page
 -----------|-------------